Ardakilic/git.40percent.club/feegle_xs/readme.md

 ### Digikey - feegle xsc.xlsx

 This list contains all the components from Digikey for the xsc.
-There is two different weight switches and an alternate USB C connector.
+There are two different weight switches and an alternate USB C connector.

 The only parts missing are the 4mm brass spacers and screws.
 These can be sourced from Amazon or eBay.